-Ron Finlay, Ian & Vicky Munroe (1968 to 1971)
+Ron Finlay and Ian Munro (1968 to 1971)

 Mike & Chris Treneer (1971 to 1975)

-Martin & Marion Cooper (1975 to 1982)
+Martin & Marion Cooper

-In 1982 Marion & I handed the ministry over to Nav reps Rob & Maggie Wilson, enabling us to pioneer a new national church-related ministry for The Navs, in which one of our greatest thrills was to re-connect with some of those who had earlier graduated from SotonUniversity and were eager to continue as disciples and disciple makers for Christ.
+In 1982 Marion and I handed the ministry over to Rob and Maggie Wilson, enabling us to pioneer a new national church-related ministry for The Navigators.
+One of the greatest thrills in this new ministry was to re-connect with some of those who had earlier graduated from Southampton University and were eager to continue as disciples and disciple-makers for Christ.

 “The least of you will become a thousand, the smallest one a small nation.
 I am the Lord.
 In its time I will do this swiftly.”
 Isaiah 60 v 22

 with Mags Duggan (1983 to 1986)